rledford/wiser-connector/README.md

 | battery   | `Number`   | The current battery voltage of the tag.
 Anything below 2.8 is considered low.  |
 | zones     | `[Object]` | A list of zone IDs `{id: number}` that the tag is reported to be in.           |

-The location property is an object literal that defines the x, y, and z coordinates for the tag position.
+The location property is an object that contains the x, y, and z coordinates for the tag position.

 Example: